AN/FPQ-16 PARCS: Nike-X becomes Sentinel

 As data from high-altitude nuclear tests carried out in 1962 were studied, a new type of anti-warhead attack was developed.
 Outside the atmosphere the massive amount of X-rays generated by a warhead's explosion can travel long distances, whereas at low altitude they quickly interact with air molecules within a few tens of meters.
 When these X-rays strike metal they rapidly heat it, causing a shock wave to form that can cause the heat shield on a reentry vehicle to break up.
 The advantage to this approach is that the effect works over an area on the order of several kilometers, which allows a single missile to attack an incoming warhead in spite of it being protected by a cloud of decoys.
 In contrast, Sprint and the even earlier Nike Zeus had to explode within about a hundred meters of the target to be effective, which was extremely difficult to arrange at long range, even without decoys.

-This led to new studies on systems using an upgraded version of Zeus, originally known as Zeus EX but later renamed Spartan, with range on the order of 400 mile.
+This led to new studies on systems using an upgraded version of Zeus, originally known as Zeus EX but later renamed LIM-49 Spartan, with range on the order of 400 mile.
 These could offer protection across the entire US from a much smaller number of bases than a defense based on Sprint alone.
 This concept emerged as the Sentinel program, which was effectively, a less-dense, less-expensive, long-range version of Nike-X. In this system, PAR was not only used for early detection and track generation, but was now responsible for long-range guidance of the Spartan as it passed out of the range of the MSRs, requiring further upgrades and making them even more important in the overall battle.
 The system as a whole also had to have greatly improve data communications as targets would be handed off from radar to radar.

 In the end, PAR looked a lot like a less-capable version of the original MAR it had intended to replace.
 In September 1967, General Electric was given the go-ahead to begin development of a production PAR system.